Boards, bikes, and more boards! This week had them all, but the focus definitely has to be on the babes on the skateboards!

 In the last couple of years, the X-Games has nixed BMX dirt, women’s vert skateboarding, and numerous others.
 Winter X-Games made headlines in August this year when they announced that they decided to drop snowboard and skier X, which were 2 of the longest running events at the Winter X-Games.
 What gives?!?

 Of course they cite the same old reasons.
 They say that fans have lost interest or that there is not enough progression for it to be relevant anymore.
 I think that’s crap.
 I love to see the drama of snowboard and ski X at Winter X. BMX dirt has always turned out some of the best riding from the BMX riders competing.
 And with the exclusion of events like women’s vert and other nixed events, how can they expect to draw the increased interest they are striving for without the events people are looking for?
 And furthermore, how can they believe that they aren’t driving their current fan base away?
 Young fans, like then Alana Smith, aspire to compete in these very competitions, and unless they decide to bring back women’s vert ramp skateboarding, she won’t have the chance.
-When do these competitions stop “scaling back” and let the athletes compete?
+When do these competitions stop “scaling back” and let the athletes compete, and the sports media journalists cover the action?

 Progression will always occur regardless of who is filming it, but the ability of these sports to keep growing makes big events like X-Games and Dew Tour vital.
 Adding new events to keep revamping the competitions makes sense.
 But dropping the events that have become the foundation of the sports, like BMX and skateboarding, will do nothing but damage to the progression that these athletes have strived so hard for.
 LEAVE THEM ALONE!